jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ![Build and Sign - Task Assistant](/assets/images/posts/build-sign-assistant.png){: .align-center}

 The 'Assistant' provides a GUI for editing specifics of a task.
-In most cases you can click on '*About this task*' for the tasks documentation.
+In most cases you can click on '*About this task*' for the task documentation.

-I bet your wondering the `$(BuildConfiguration)` value is for the *arguments* property is?
-Well this tasks will build the project, as the *command* input property suggests with the *versioningScheme* of `byBuildNumber`.
-To me, this was one of the hardest piece to automate so I had proper [semantic versioning](https://semver.org/) for the package.
-In order for this to work 'correctly' and automatically we needed to make some changes to the project file.
+I bet you are wondering the `$(BuildConfiguration)` value is for the *arguments* property is?
+These tasks will build the project, as the *command* input property suggests with the *versioningScheme* of `byBuildNumber`.
+To me, this was one of the hardest pieces to automate so I had proper [semantic versioning](https://semver.org/) for the package.
+For this to work 'correctly' and automatically we needed to make some changes to the project file.
 I added two project groups to my projects .csproj file.

 #### Assembly Versioning